mmbman/Katagiri/jewel-mirror-awareness.md

 That is exactly why merging is auspicious.
 If you practice like this very naturally your life will become auspicious.
 Because everyone will be very impressed.
 You can teach.
 You can respect and accept your life, and feel grateful for yourself and for others.

-Do not violate it.
+“Do not violate it.”
 Actually, I cannot violate anything.
 Even right and wrong, good and bad.
 Because even marijuana, drugs, right, wrong, good, bad, all sentient beings exist.
 Just like this.
 Just like us.
 Just like me.
 So there is no point, no reason that I can deny or violate it.

 Because everything is merging.
 Everything pays homage to its own life.